TeskaLabs/asab/docs/getting-started/web_server.md

 2. As you will see later, `asab.Application` has a lifecycle with three phases.
 This time, we have modified the initialization of the application.
 In order not to completely override the whole application initialization, call the `super.__init__()` method.

 3. The `asab.web` module provides a `create_web_server()` method that
-simplifies creation of the Web server in the ASAB application.
+simplifies creation of the web server in the ASAB application.
 It returns an object, which is used as a router to which you can add new routes.

-4. With the `add_get()` method, you can define a new route that requests can be send to.
-If you now access the web server with a path `/hello`, it will be handled by a `hello()` method.
-In other words, the `hello()` method is installed at the web server at `/hello` endpoint with the `GET` HTTP method.
-Similar methods for `PUT`, `POST` and `DELETE` methods exist, as we will see in the next tutorial.
+4. With the `add_get()` method, you can define a new route that requests can be sent to.
+If you now access the web server with the path `/hello`, it will be handled by a `hello()` method.
+In other words, the `hello()` method is installed in the web server at the `/hello` endpoint with the `GET` HTTP method.
+Similar methods for `PUT`, `POST`, and `DELETE` methods exist, as we will see in the next tutorial.

-5. This is a handler method, which is called by the router when `GET` request is send to a `/hello` endpoint.
+5. This is a handler method, which is called by the router when a `GET` request is send to a `/hello` endpoint.
 Every handler method must be a coroutine!
 That means, it has to be defined with `async def` keyword.
-Also, there has to be the `request` argument, even if you (for some peculiar reason) don't want to use it in the function body.
+You have to include the `request` argument, even if you (for some peculiar reason) don't want to use it in the function body.
 Otherwise it won't work together with the `add_get()` method.

 6. The `asab.web.rest` module provides a `json_response()` method that simply sends back any data you want to the client in JSON format.
 In this case, the output is just a single string, but it could be any JSON-serializable document.

-As you can see, it is easy to create a fully functioning web server using asab, so that you can concentrate more on the application logic.
+As you can see, it is easy to create a fully functioning web server using ASAB, so that you can concentrate more on the application logic.
 `asab` is built on the top of the [asyncio](https://docs.python.org/3/library/asyncio.html) and [aiohttp](https://docs.aiohttp.org/en/stable/) libraries which are designed to make the most out of [non-blocking network operations](https://docs.aiohttp.org/en/stable/http_request_lifecycle.html#aiohttp-request-lifecycle).

 ## Logging

-At this point, let us also mention the basics of asab logging.
+At this point, let us also mention the basics of ASAB logging.

 ASAB Application provides a structured logging which is used to trace back useful information about various events during the application run-time.
 The default configuration sends logs to the standard output, so you can see the logs directly in the terminal.

-If you now check the terminal where the asab application is running, you should see messages similar to these:
+If you now check the terminal where an ASAB application is running, you should see messages similar to these:

 ``` python
 23-Jun-2023 08:08:44.683943 NOTICE asab.application is ready. # (1)
 23-Jun-2023 08:18:04.116786 NOTICE asab.web.al [sd I="127.0.0.1" ...] # (2)
 ```

-1. This log informs that the initialization of the application is finished.
-It means that configuration is loaded, logging is setup, the event loop is constructed etc.
+1. This log informs you that the initialization of the application is finished.
+It means that configuration is loaded, logging is set up, the event loop is constructed, etc.

 2. This log is displayed every time a valid HTTP request is processed.
-If you deconstruct the message, you learn what request method was used, what application sent the request, the response status code etc.
+If you deconstruct the message, you learn what request method was used, what application sent the request, the response status code, etc.

 If you stop the application using `Control+C`, another log shows up: